Convert draw.io Diagrams to Real BPMN Without Redrawing

 • migration from draw.io

-• BPMN-native modeling
+• BPMN-native editing

-• shared collaboration
+• shared collaboration around models

 • structure across many processes